 Oblique movement means that one voice moves while the other voice remains stationary: one voice sings different notes; the other voice sings the same note.

 Here is the figure from musica enchiriadis in which mixed parallel and oblique texture is explained:

 Here is the same phrase indicated with modern notation:

 Notice how one voice performed a drone-like phrase and the other voice performed a moving, contoured phrase.
 Also, take note that one additional contour is employed: contrary motion.
 Contrary motion occurs when the voices move towards one another.
 In the last example, this texture occurred with the lyrics, famulis and flagitant (Burkholder et al. 87).

 The second notated example of polyphony in the historical record is an ample collection of polyphonic chant dating from about the year 1006.
 Found in a cathedral in Winchester, England, the collection contains responsories, antiphons, sequences, tropes, and many other chants for the mass and for the office, all existing in staffless-neume notation.
 The music is, therefore, undecipherable.
 This collection of musical documents is usually called the Winchester Troper by musicologists (Taruskin 155).

 The third notated example of polyphony in history is from Guido of Arezzo’s treatise, Micrologus.
-(The same book that introduced the staff and set up the working principals of sight singing.)
+(The same book that introduced the staff and set up the working principles of sight singing.)
 Guido introduced two ideas that were influential to the development of polyphony and to the development of Western music.
 One, harmonizing a melody admits to more than one correct solution, and two, harmonizing a melody should proceed with small melodic movements that avoid large leaps (Taruskin 153).

 Guido’s book influenced medieval music more than any other contemporary treatise because of its popularity.
 Just about every church and monastery in Western Europe had a copy of Micrologus (Taruskin 154).